The Spectrum (and related things) Page

 The interface featured a Western Digital WD2797 floppy controller and

-a lot of standard TTL components as well as a PEEL for ROM address decoding
+a lot of standard TTL components as well as a PAL for ROM address decoding

 and an EPROM with the CP/M that partly overlaid the BASIC ROM address space.